 What is a stateroom on a cruise ship?

-Stateroom, cabin, cruise room— they are all names for your private living accommodations on a cruise ship.
+Stateroom, cabin, and room are all names for your private living accommodations on a cruise ship.

-Like a hotel room, your stateroom will feature one or more beds, a closet and storage space for your belongings, a private cruise ship bathroom, and in most cases, a desk/vanity and seating area.
+There are three main categories of standard cabins: interior, oceanview, and balcony.
+Regardless of which you book, your stateroom will feature comfortable bedding, a closet and storage space for your belongings, an ensuite bathroom, a desk/vanity, and in most cases, a seating area.

-If you are planning on splurging on a cruise ship suite, you can expect more luxurious amenities and more space!
-Some even come with access to exclusive sundecks and restaurants.
+If you are planning on splurging on a cruise ship suite, you can expect more luxurious amenities!.
+The most basic suites will feature extra living space, upgraded bathrooms, and priority boarding.
+However, high-end suites come with perks like private butlers, expansive balconies with hot tubs, and exclusive access to dedicated sun decks and restaurants.

 How big are the cabins on a cruise ship?